Wimdu: Controversies

 Rocket Internet, which is led by the Samwer brothers and was invested heavily in Wimdu, is renowned for its aggressive entrepreneurship and leadership style.

-Wimdu has been accused several times of being a clone of Airbnb, In response, representatives of the company stated that although the concept may seem similar, Wimdu has a unique approach, treating "different countries, different cultures, in different ways".
+Wimdu has been accused several times of being a clone of Airbnb.

 Wimdu offers a "hotel light" experience in a market where Airbnb has the "first mover advantage".
 Airbnb and Wimdu are competitors, especially in German-speaking Europe.

 In January 2016, Wimdu was accused of not assisting hosts with vandalism and Wimdu refused to compensate the owner of a Berlin apartment that had been destroyed, beyond offering a dedicated "insurance" for such damages.
 Wimdu denied the allegations and pointed out that the host had demanded an "excessive refund" in this case.
 Die Zeit invited experts to check the standard form contract, which was deemed to be unsatisfactory.

 On 30 May 2016, a Dutch TV program, Groeten van Max, showed fake images used to advertise lodging.
 Wimdu refused to comment and expelled the inquirers from its offices.

 In April 2018, Paris filed a lawsuit against Wimdu and Airbnb for allowing listings of lodging without specific registration numbers.